gauravkukade/fin-blog/_posts/2024-02-01-investments-for-beginners.md

 #### b.
 Certificate of Deposit (CD) or Fixed Deposit (FD)
 These are low-risk options that offer a fixed interest rate.
 While the returns may be lower than other investments, they provide safety for your principal.

 You book fixed deposits for the duration that suits you.
 Lee's say 6 months or 1 year.
 It will give you a fixed interest rate on that deposit.
-If you decide to break your fixed deposit before maturity, a small penalty will be deducted from the interest earned and you can get all your principal and less interest compared to the promised one.
+If you decide to break your fixed deposit before maturity, a small penalty will be deducted from the interest earned, and you can get all your principal and less interest compared to the promised one.

 ### 2. Stock Market Index Funds or ETFs: